Francisco Ruíz

 What does BARRO publish on Insights?

 Insights is BARRO's editorial section.
 It publishes analyses signed by its auditors on the nine axes of the industrial growth system: pre-project visibility, brand, technical content, buyer and tender, qualification, healthy close, post-sale, aftermarket, expansion and advocacy.
-The current editorial corpus comprises forty analyses.
+The current editorial corpus comprises forty analyses translated into English.
+A further forty sectoral analyses are available in the Spanish edition.